slatedocs/slate/source/index.md

 email | The e-mail from the user you are creating. first_name | First name of the user. last_name | Last name of the user. role | User's role.
-It has to be one of the following so the user can be created.

-**Roles:** medical_doctor , physician_assistant , registered_nurse , nurse_practitioner
+Roles are limited to the following values: 'medical_doctor' , 'physician_assistant' , 'registered_nurse' , 'nurse_practitioner'

 ##Registering User Devices